 Parts 1 and 2

 1Part 1 Montrose to Nucla

-By the time you enter the Uncompahgre National Forest (approximately 11.7 miles from the staging area) you’re already at 9,000 feet.
-At this point the signposts you’ve been following change from the florescent green to forest brown.
-They are a little harder to spot, but keep an eye out, the trail remains well marked.
-It should also be noted that although you are still on the same road, it is now signed as Forest Road 540.
-Continue to follow FR540 , which changes numbers to FR402 (aka Divide Road) at 15.2 miles, through aspen and pine forest with some open meadows.
-At various times and in various places, we have seen deer, elk, fox and coyote along the route between Montrose and Nucla.
-A word of caution, some of the forest is open range and, in season, firewood cutting is allowed in some areas so be on the lookout for both cattle and logging trucks.
+As you enter the Uncompahgre National Forest (approximately 11.7 miles from the staging area) you’re already at 9,000’ elevation.
+Continuing onward, the trail signposts within the national forest are brown.
+They are a little harder to spot, but keep an eye out – the trail remains well marked.
+It should also be noted that although you are still on 90 Road it is now signed as Forest Service Road (FSR) 540.
+Continue to follow FSR 540 through aspen and pine forest with some open meadows.
+At approximately 14.5 miles FSR 402 (aka Divide Road) joins from the left – continue straight on FSR 540/402.
+At 15.2 miles FSR 540 (aka 90 Road) diverges to the left – continue straight on FSR 402 toward Columbine Pass.

-From there continue northwest on Forest Road 402 / Divide Road provides access to several other roads, which are well worth taking time to investigate.
-Some of our favorites include Robideau Jeep Road (access is from Fence Line Road) and Monitor Mesa Road (accessed from Q38 Road at Columbine Pass)both of which show on the paper map; although there are numerous others along this stretch of the Rimrocker.
-An important left hand turn is at Columbine Pass, approximately 30.8 miles from the staging are (GPS N38.25.01 / W108.22.88).
-Your gradual descent will become more pronounced after this left turn.
-As you descend toward Nucla the views to the west begin to open up with Lone Cone standing out on the horizon.
+From there continue northwest on Forest Road 402, and begin a long gradual descent.
+FSR 402 provides access to several other roads which are well worth taking time to investigate.
+Some of our favorites include the Roubideau Jeep Road (a loop on Fence Line Road, FSR 544, and Traver Mesa Road) and the Monitor Mesa Loop (on Monitor Mesa Road and 7N Road near Columbine Pass), both of which are shown on the paper and online maps.
+An important left hand turn is at Columbine Pass (GPS N38 25.025 W108 22.8778), approximately 30.8 miles from the staging area, onto FSR 503 (aka 25 Mesa Road and the Delta-Nucla Road).
+The descent will become more pronounced as you travel down off the crest of the Uncompahgre Plateau toward Nucla.
+Your views to the west will begin to open up, with Lone Cone Mountain standing out on the horizon.

 2Part 2 Nucla to Highway 141

-The Rimrocker continues to parallel Highway 141 and, now, the Delores River.
-The views to the north and west really open up and the erosion of the river through the sandstone is really awesome.
-A short section of shelf road, a couple of sharp turns, a downhill, across the flats and 34 1/2 miles after leaving Nucla you are back at Highway 141 (GPS N38.26.25 / W108.40.29) at the intersection with Q12 Road.
+Continuing north and west toward Highway 141, the Rimrocker Trail drops down into a 50 foot thick layer of Navajo Sandstone, which is the same frozen-sand-dune rock layer in Utah and other Colorado Plateau scenery.
+The trail continues to parallel Highway 141 and eventually the Dolores River too.
+The views to the north and west really open up and the erosion of the river through the sandstone is amazing.
+Next are a short section of shelf road, a couple of sharp turns, a downhill section, a flat area, and 34.5 miles after leaving Nucla you are at the intersection of Highway 141 and Q12 Road (GPS N38 25.573 W108 49.39).

 Driving time from Nucla City Park to Highway 141 is about 2 1/2 hours.